Bri-13/heartView/README.md

 The external libraries we used are: react, flask, and numpy.

-Click here [View the text file](prompt.txt) to be taken to prompt.txt which includes the prompts we used to help us complete our project.
+Click [View the text file](prompt.txt) to be taken to prompt.txt which includes the prompts we used to help us complete our project.